Rxgi/Rxgi/README.md

 <h3 align="center">A Computer Science Student From The UK! 🇬🇧</h3>

-- 🔭 I’m currently working on Advent-Of-Code-2025!
+- 🔭 I’m currently working on ATOM!

 - 🌱 I’m currently learning **Python**